Your About Us page is one of the first supporting pages you’ll likely design when building your website, regardless of the industry you’re in.

 Do the same and your About Us page has already done half its job.

 4. Bossy Cosmetics

 Bossy Cosmetics’ About Us page takes a more traditional approach, with plenty of text.
 Yet what’s worth noting is that it sets the picture of its founder front and center.

 The founder is an integral part of the brand’s origin story, so making her the star of the page works.
-Think about including additional elements that can strengthen your About Us page.
-Much like Bossy Cosmetics, this can be additions like:
+Think about including additional elements, like Bossy has, that can strengthen your About Us page, such as:

 - Brand-related Instagram posts

 When you craft your About page, don’t forgo creativity for the sake of being professional, especially if that isn’t a value your brand stands for.
 What matters is that your brand is relatable to its target audience and meets them where they’re at.